 To the east of the Central Station, Oosterdokseiland has been turned into a high-density city district, and to the west of the station, housing area Westerdokseiland and artificial peninsula IJdockwere created.

 On the other side of the water, in Amsterdam-Noord, artists and media companies give the former NDSM-wharf a second lease of life.
-Former industrial area Buiksloterham is being redeveloped as a new district with self-built housing projects, and at De Ceuvel house boats on dry land serve as office for creative companies, while plants purify the heavily polluted ground around them.
-The latest addition is the Houthaven, a former harbour area which is being turned into an energy neutral neighbourhood.
+Former industrial area Buiksloterham is being redeveloped as a new district with self-built housing projects, and at De Ceuvel houseboats on dry land serve as offices for creative companies, while plants purify the heavily polluted ground around them.
+The latest addition is the Houthaven, a former harbour area which is being turned into an energy-neutral neighbourhood.